-Further maths is valuable in all fields but particularly useful If you are planning to take a degree such as Engineering, Maths, Sciences, Computing, Finance/Economics etc.
+Further maths is valuable in all fields but particularly useful If you are planning to take a degree such as Engineering, Maths, Sciences, Computing, Finance/ Economics etc.

 Mathematical competence is a vital component in the fields of technology and business.
-This subject will also be particularly beneficial for pupils considering careers in Engineering, Physical Sciences, or Actuary.
+This subject will also be particularly beneficial for pupils considering careers

-■ Mrs Pearce, I don't think I would've done a Maths degree or even A level further Maths without you and Mrs Jewson inspiring me to study maths in more depth, so I owe both of you a huge debt.
+Mrs Pearce.
+I don't think I would've done a Maths degree or even A level further Maths without you and Mrs Jewson inspiring me to study maths in more depth, so I owe both of you a huge debt.